Knight Talks

 My mom is also an immigrant.

-And if she had not come to the United States, I wouldn't be here because that' she met my dad.
+And if she had not come to the United States, I wouldn't be here because that she met my dad.

 Exactly.

-That's And I wouldn't have met my wife the Miami news not gone out of b because that's what forced me to move to Orland And that's where I met my wife, Everything happens for a reason.
+That's And I wouldn't have met my wife the Miami news not gone out of b because that' what forced me to move to Orland And that's where I met my wife, Everything happens for a reason.

 Everything happens for a reason.